We asked our Atholl House Housemistress about her favourite part of life in Year IV. Here’s what she had to say…

 What should parents know about Atholl House?

-Girls in Atholl House are allowed to go to the Village Shop at the weekends so it is advisable to send them with some pocket money as they often like to go for a stroll when lessons are over on a Saturday.
+Girls in Atholl House are allowed to go to the local garage at the weekends so it is advisable to send them with some pocket money as they often like to go for a stroll when lessons are over on a Saturday.
 Weekend activities are not compulsory for girls in Atholl House – they have the choice of taking part as at this stage in their studies they are starting to practise the art of balancing work and play and we try and encourage them to make the right decisions for themselves.
 We notice that the girls certainly feel the transition from Year III to IV with regard to their studies and the more organised they can be with their work , the better.
-Girls have the choice of where and when they want to complete prep, depending on what kind of environment works best for them.
-There is no set allocated time and the aim is that they will learn to prioritise and learn to study independently.
+There are three nights of supervised prep but girls are also encouraged to prioritise their learning and begin to study independently outside these times by using the two libraries, our own Hogwarts study space and the Art and Music blocks.

 What makes Atholl House unique from others on campus?